 The RD&E became an NHS Foundation Trust on 1 April 2004, following a rigorous assessment process.
 Today, the Royal Devon University Healthcare NHS Foundation Trust is proud to hold this status.

-Our members play an important role, electing representatives to the Council of Governors.
-The Council has a real say in the RD&E’s future priorities, including who fills key posts on the Board, holding the Board to account and representing members’ views.
-This gives staff and local people a genuine stake in the RD&E’s services and how they develop.
+Our members elect representatives to the Council of Governors.
+The Council has a real say in our future priorities, including who fills key posts on the Board.
+They also hold the Board to account and represent members’ views, giving staff and local people a genuine stake in our services.

 Public and Staff Members